pjotrp/heyu-run/README.md

 no two jobs can write to the same file at the same time (through a write lock).

-To switch of all known appliances, remove the queue, and reset state run
+To switch off all known appliances, remove the queue, and reset state run

 ```sh
 js bin/heyu-run.js --reset | sh